42nd Regiment of Foot: French Revolutionary Wars

-On 8 March 1801, The 42nd took part in the Battle of Aboukir, a decisive victory by the British expeditionary force.
-At 9 am the troops beached their craft under a rainstorm of a French cannonade and musket fire from 2,500 French positioned on the high dunes.
-The troops disembarked, formed a line, fixed bayonets and advanced, undaunted by the enemy fire.
-With General Moore leading the landing force.
-The 42nd, located in the centre of the landing force, struggled up the steep soft sandy ground.
+On 8 March 1801, The 42nd took part in the British victory at the Battle of Abukir.
+At 9 am the troops beached their craft under a rainstorm of a French cannonade and musket fire from 2,500 French troops positioned on the high dunes.
+The British troops disembarked, formed a line, fixed bayonets and advanced, undaunted by French fire.
+With General Moore leading the landing force, the 42nd, located in the landing force's centre, struggled up the steep soft sandy ground.
 The French appeared at the summit and poured a destructive musket volley at the advancing soldiers.
 The lead troops of the 42nd reached the summit before the French could reload and launched a bayonet charge, hurling them back in confusion.
-The French counter attacked with a squadron of cavalry, a second bayonet charge by the 42nd caused them to flee.
+The French counter attacked with a squadron of cavalry before a second bayonet charge by the 42nd caused them to flee.
 The British losses were 102 all ranks killed and 515 wounded; of these the 42nd Highlanders had 31 killed.
 The commanding officer, Lt Colonel James Stewart, 6 officers, 7 sergeants, 4 Drummers, and 140 rank and file were wounded.
 James Stewart had been wounded along with a few soldiers as the boats came into shore.
-The leadership by the company commanders and subsequent success against an enemy of double the British numbers was noteworthy.
+The leadership by the company commanders and subsequent success against an enemy force of double the British numbers was noteworthy.

 The Battle of Aboukir allowed a bridgehead to be created as a prelude to the Battle of Alexandria thirteen days later on the 21st March 1801.
 The 42nd was commanded by Lt Colonel Alexander Stewart after the wounding of Lt Col James Stewart at Aboukir.
 During the Battle Major Stirling captured a standard from the French which he handed to Sergeant Sinclair who was later wounded and subsequently the standard was lost.
 They went on to besiege Cairo and then Alexandria in which the French forces were expelled from Egypt.